Explore the breed's characteristics, health, and history — and find trusted breeders

 Bull Terriers can adapt to city life provided they get enough exercise and mental stimulation.
 They are very people-oriented and are well suited to families with older children who understand how to treat a dog respectfully.
 They can also get along with other pets, provided they are used to it from an early age.
 In some federal states, this breed is considered a listed dog and special requirements must be observed.

-| Family Friendly Loves family life and thrives in a group. | Family-oriented |
+Loves family life and thrives in a group.

-| Child Friendly Gets on well with children — with adult supervision. | With supervision |
+Gets on well with children — with adult supervision.

-| Dog Friendly Can get on with dogs it knows — strangers are a different story. | With familiar dogs |
+Can get on with dogs it knows — strangers are a different story.

-| City Friendly City-appropriate with enough exercise and stimulation. | Manageable in cities |
+City-appropriate with enough exercise and stimulation.

-Owning a dog is not only a privilege, but also a responsibility.
-If you want to bring a dog into your life, you must be aware of the commitment that dog ownership entails!!
+Owning a dog is a privilege, but it's also a real responsibility.
+Before you bring one into your life, be honest with yourself about the commitment it takes.!

 Bull Terriers are intelligent and eager to learn, but they can also be stubborn.
 Therefore, consistent but loving parenting is crucial.
 They enjoy various activities and dog sports like agility or obedience can be a great way to keep their minds and bodies occupied.
 However, be careful not to over-occupy the dog as this can cause stress.
 It is important that they learn to enjoy quiet moments and relax.
 It can also happen with Bull Terriers that they are too “ball junkies”. become.
 It is important to encourage balanced play behavior and avoid the dog developing an obsession.
 Because Bull Terriers can have a strong prey drive, it is important to teach them good impulse control and frustration tolerance.
 This can help you keep them under better control and avoid situations where they act out their hunting instincts.